luisCardenasDev/jsCoderhouse/README.md

 *  	The table updates dynamically based on the filter.

-Sort:

-Use sorting buttons:

-*  	Newest / Oldest (by date).
-*  	Highest / Lowest (by total).
-*  	The table updates automatically according to the selected criteria.

 **6. Table Summary**

 Below the table, a summary displays:

-&nbsp;	Records: Number of visible invoices.
+* Records: Number of visible invoices.

-&nbsp;	Total by Currency: Sum of totals grouped by currency.
+* Total by Currency: Sum of totals grouped by currency.